DroopyPirate/LeetCode/README.md

 - **Solutions**: Each problem folder contains Java (`LC567.java`) and C# (`Program.cs`) implementations.
 - **LeetCode Question Image**: Each problem folder includes an image (`LC567.png`) of the problem statement for quick reference.

-This structure ensures **clarity, scalability, and easy access** to solutions. 🚀

-Let me know if you'd like further refinements!

 ## **Topics Covered**
 ✔ Mathematics